 This chucklesome bio continues throughout El Don Guillermo’s work, particularly in his series illustrating a character called Bernadette, first published as an erotic book in France by Les Requins Marteaux.
 “The character of Bernadette is a very free woman, a very liberated person,” the illustrator tells It’s Nice That.
 “After I made the book, I really loved this character and made more pictures with her.”

 You can instantly see why El Don Guillermo couldn’t give Bernadette up, with her cheeky unassuming facial expression – unless she has a joint in hand, then she’s got a beaming smile – and the freedom she represents while holidaying at the “Dauphin Vert” campsite.
-A location where, “Nudists, voyeurs, exhibs, swingers and melangists, all come to grill their merge in a very sea, sex and pussy-filled atmosphere.”
+A location where, “Nudists, voyeurs, exhibs, swingers and melangists, all come to grill their sausages in a very sea, sex and pussy-filled atmosphere.”

 Another project of El Don Guillermo’s, of a similarly saucy style, is La Fille Sans Culotte, translating as The Girl With No Pants.
 The publication is a compilation of erotic shorts by the illustrator, covering narratives such as “a story about a girl falling in love with a fish monster, and another about a girl who wants to have her photograph taken but with no pants and others…” Continuing El Don Guillermo’s role as the go-to guy for flirty and funny illustrations with a sharp narrative.

 Lucy (she/her) is the senior editor at Insights, a research-driven department with It's Nice That.
 Get in contact with her for potential Insights collaborations or to discuss Insights' fortnightly column, POV.
 Lucy has been a part of the team at It's Nice That since 2016, first joining as a staff writer after graduating from Chelsea College of Art with a degree in Graphic Design Communication.